 Payoff Inc. is a personal lender that says it’s out to free people from debt.
-It targets consumers with outstanding debts and offers to repackage those balances at lower interest rates and better repayment terms.
+It targets consumers with outstanding credit card debt and offers to repackage those balances at lower interest rates and better repayment terms.

 Payoff loans are only available to consolidate credit cards – borrowers will have to look elsewhere for other needs.